marcuslindfeldt/krustykookies/README.md

 *   Set up git & clone the repo to e.g. /srv/web/
     <br /><https://help.github.com/articles/set-up-git>

 *   Optional: If you want to incorporate the project directly to Eclipse then go to File-&gt;Import-&gt;Projects from Git-&gt;Uri.
 Enter the URI of the repository (https://github.com/marcuslindfeldt/krustykookies.git) and your user details.
-Click Finish.
+Click Next-&gt;Next-&gt;Next-&gt;Finish.
 The New Project wizard will show up.
 Select PHP Project.
 Choose a project name.
 Specify php version 5.4 and enable java support for better autocompletion.
 Click Finish and your done! <br /><br />
 OBS!
 This assumes that you already have the Eclipse PDT & EGit plugins installed.

 *   Install webserver & other important packages (ubuntu)<br />